Matty Hong: Early life and education

 Hong was born in Boulder, Colorado in 1991.
 He began climbing at an early age, brought to climbing spots in Rifle Canyon as a baby by his father Steve Hong and mother Karin Budding, who were both pioneering rock climbers.
 He joined a climbing team in middle school and began climbing more seriously at age 15, when he climbed his first and routes in Rifle.

 After earning a Bachelor of Fine Arts in Film Production at the University of Colorado Boulder, Hong climbed his first route, Papichulo in Oliana, Spain, in March 2016.

 Climbing career

 Sport climbing

-In 2011, Hong recorded the first ascent of Bad Girls Club in Rifle and in 2015, he bolted and completed his first route, La Cucaracha in Wicked Cave, also in Rifle.
+In 2011, Hong recorded the first ascent of the sport climbing route, Bad Girls Club, in Rifle and in 2015, he bolted and completed his first route, La Cucaracha in Wicked Cave, also in Rifle.

-In May 2018, he climbed the Fight or Flight in Oliana, Spain, becoming the fourth American to climb the grade after Chris Sharma, Ethan Pringle and Daniel Woods.
+In May 2018, he climbed the graded sport climbing route, Fight or Flight, in Oliana, Spain, becoming the fourth American to climb the grade after Chris Sharma, Ethan Pringle and Daniel Woods.